firebird641/Linux_Basics/Documentation.md

 Fakeroot creates a environment that simulates root privileges on a command.
 It fooles the command process that it runs as root.

+## File Extensions

+Linux does not know any file extensions.
+It determines the type of a file by the file header.
+Use whatever you want.

 ## Special Chaining Operators

 ~~~bash